mickelson/attract/Layouts.md

 #### `fe.script_dir` ####

 When Attract-Mode runs a layout or plug-in script, `fe.script_dir` is set to the layout or plug-in's directory.
-NOTE this variable will *not* be valid when callback functions are executed.

 <a name="script_file" />
 #### `fe.script_file` ####

 When Attract-Mode runs a layout or plug-in script, `fe.script_file` is set to the name of the layout or plug-in script file.
-NOTE this variable will *not* be valid when callback functions are executed.

 <a name="classes" />